No. 23 Squadron RAF: First World War (1915–1919)

-Second World War
+Second World War (1939–1945)

 On the outbreak of the Second World War the squadron, still equipped with Blenheims, became a night-fighter squadron.
 The squadron scored its first victory of the war on 18 June 1940, when a German Heinkel He 111 was shot down over Cley next the Sea, Norfolk, with another He 111 being shot down the same night, although two Blenheims were lost to return fire from German bombers.
 As the Blenheim was too slow and lightly armed to be an effective night fighter, the squadron began to operate in the night intruder role in December 1940, attacking German bombers as they returned to their airfields in France.

 From March 1941 the squadron replaced its Blenheims with the American Douglas Havoc, which were supplemented by the Boston III variant of the Havoc in February 1942.

-In July 1942 the squadron re-equipped with the more capable de Havilland Mosquito.
-In December 1942 the squadron transferred to the Mediterranean, flying from RAF Luqa on Malta.
-It attacked enemy airfields and railway targets in Sicily, Tunisia and Italy through 1943, moving to Sardinia in December 1943, which allowed targets in Southern France to be attacked.
-In June 1944 the squadron returned to England, operating from RAF Little Snoring in Norfolk as part of 100 Group.
-The role of 100 Group was bomber support, i.e. to disrupt the Luftwaffe's attempts to stop the British bomber offensive, with 23 Squadron being tasked with low level night intruder operations against German night fighters.
+In July 1942, the squadron re-equipped with the more capable de Havilland Mosquito.
+The squadron transferred to the Mediterranean in December 1942, flying from RAF Luqa in Malta.
+It attacked enemy airfields and railway targets in Tunisia, Sicily and other areas of Italy throughout 1943, moving to Sardinia in December 1943, which allowed targets in Southern France to be attacked.
+In June 1944, the squadron returned to England, operating from RAF Little Snoring in Norfolk as part of No. 100 Group.
+The role of the group was bomber support; to disrupt the Luftwaffe's attempts to stop the British bomber offensive, with No. 23 Squadron being tasked with low level night intruder operations against German night fighters.
 In addition to its normal night time operations, the squadron also carried out daylight bomber escort missions.
-23 Sqn was disbanded, following the war's end, on 25 September 1945.

-Postwar operations
+Douglas Bader was a member of No. 23 Squadron when he crashed carrying out low level aerobatics, losing his legs in the process.
+He went on to become one of the highest scoring flying aces of the RAF in the Second World War.
+Air Officer Commanding Sir Peter Wykeham was credited with shooting down at least fifteen hostile aircraft at various theatres of the war.
+He was later promoted to Air Marshal.
+Following the end of the war, the squadron disbanded on 25 September 1945.

+Cold War (1946–1990s)

-The squadron was reformed on 1 September 1946 as a night fighter squadron operating the de Havilland Mosquito.
-It received jet aircraft in the form of de Havilland Vampire NF.10s in 1953, replacing them with de Havilland Venom NF.2s in June 1954.
-The squadron acquired Venom NF.3 in 1957.
+No. 23 Squadron was reformed on 1 September 1946 as a night fighter squadron operating the de Havilland Mosquito.
+It received jet aircraft in the form of the de Havilland Vampire NF.10 in 1953, replacing them with the de Havilland Venom NF.2 in June 1954.
+The squadron acquired the Venom NF.3 in 1957.